Cwm Bach

 • Add switches to the lighting circuits.

-• Add some more scenic details (e.g. litter, fences, guttering on the houses).
+• Add some more scenic details (e.g. guttering on the houses).

 • Add some more bushes and some longer static grass for more weeds in the sidings.